influxdata/chronograf/README.md

 ### Compatibility

 Chronograf 1.8 introduces a breaking change in the dashboards API (`/chronograf/v1/dashboards`) which may affect certain clients.
 The `id` previously was being returned as an integer.
 Since javascript can't cleanly handle numbers with more than 16 digits (`console.log(12345678901234567890)` yields `12345678901234567000`), integer ids have been exposed as strings.
 As with other resource ids, they will remain stored internally as integers, so no database migration is required.
+If using `.dashboard` files to pre-populate available dashboards, those files should be updated and the `id` should be converted to a string value.

 ## Documentation